Head CT scan

 The x-rays produced by the CT scan are painless.
 Some people may have discomfort from lying on the hard table.

-A cranial CT scan is recommended to help diagnose or monitor the following conditions:
+A head CT scan is recommended to help diagnose or monitor the following conditions:

 - Birth (congenital) defect of the head or brain